 The way a person interacts with your website determines whether or not they will become a customer.
 When you design your website, you need to think about human experience.
-How do you make your website appeal to the viewer?
+So, how do you make your website appeal to the viewer?
 What experience do you offer that converts a website visitor into a client?

 Let’s look at five ways that web design can be used to affect the human experience.
 We’ll see how storytelling, emotion and other factors influence the way human beings interact with a website.
-With the help of this article, you should have some ideas on how to engage your user on a real level.
+So, with the help of this article, you should have some ideas on how to engage your user on a real level.

 While UX and UI work together to deliver your website, they are two separate facets of your total presentation.
 The user interface just refers to the front end of the website (or content) that your viewer will be interacting with.
 UI is the construction and implementation of the visual, digital and practical elements that deliver your company’s message.